 What does it mean for Harry and Meghan’s security?

-Even after taking a step back as senior royals, Harry and Meghan will still be classified by the Home Office as “internationally protected people”, according to a statement published on their Sussex Royal website.
+After stepping back as senior royals, Harry and Meghan claimed that they will still be classified by the Home Office as “internationally protected people”, according to a statement published on their Sussex Royal website.

 What does it mean for Harry and Meghan to be ‘financially independent’?